I used to be so scared of talking to new people, shit I was anxious in general. Meeting new people was the worst!

 Why not give yourself a reward if you go?
 Treat yourself!
-Buy yourself a new book, game or clothes if you DO go.
+Buy yourself a new book, game or clothes if you face your fears.
 Or better yet, punish yourself if you don’t do it.
 Sounds a bit sinister, but blackmailing yourself works.

 Outsource this hassle by using a service like Stickk!
 Set up this blackmail when feeling no pressure, but are committed.
 So if push comes to shove – you have an incentive to learn.
 Or be very willing to lose money.
-(Fuck you if anything get’s donated to Scientology, hahaha!)
+(Fuck you if anything gets donated to Scientology ;), haha!)
 I know it is cruel.
 But, hey that is why it will work.

-You need to get out of your anxious cycle any means necessary.
+You need to get out of your cycle any means necessary.